awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-emrserverless-application-autostartconfiguration.md

 # AWS::EMRServerless::Application AutoStartConfiguration<a name="aws-properties-emrserverless-application-autostartconfiguration"></a>

-The conﬁguration for an application to automatically start on job submission\.
+<a name="aws-properties-emrserverless-application-autostartconfiguration-description"></a>The `AutoStartConfiguration` property type specifies Property description not available\. for an [AWS::EMRServerless::Application](aws-resource-emrserverless-application.md)\.

 ## Syntax<a name="aws-properties-emrserverless-application-autostartconfiguration-syntax"></a>